JeckHat/ore-track/README.md

 Have suggestions or want to contribute?
 Feel free to open an issue or submit a pull request.
 We welcome all contributions that help move the ecosystem forward.

+---

+## ☕️ Donate Us

+If you find **OreTrack** helpful and want to support further development, you can donate to our Solana address:
+BBgmvQUqiq2dgGxcqQ39RZ98VrABfFRUGnXC2VYvkKkb

+Every contribution helps us keep building, maintaining, and improving the app.
+Thank you for supporting! 🤝